nspcc-dev/neo-go/docs/cli.md

 ## Conversion utility

-NeoGo provides conversion utility command to reverse data, convert script hashes to/from address, convert data to/from hexadecimal or base64 representation.
+NeoGo provides conversion utility command to reverse data, convert script hashes to/from address, convert public keys to hashes/addresses, convert data to/from hexadecimal or base64 representation.
 All of this is done by a single `util convert` command like
 this:
 ```